Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 History of the Seaman to Admiral Program

-When Sailors today hear the phrase “Seaman to Admiral” they will think of Admiral Boorda, who used to be the Chief of Naval Operations (CNO).
+When sailors hear “Seaman to Admiral,” they think of Admiral Boorda, the former Chief of Naval Operations.

 What is the Seaman to Admiral Program?

-Seaman to Admiral was just one of more than a dozen ways for Sailors to become commissioned officers in the past.
+Seaman to Admiral was once just one of many ways for sailors to earn a commission.

 The STA-21 Commissioning Program helps the Navy reach its goals for the 21st century while also giving the best active duty Sailors a fair chance to get a top-notch college education and become officers.